MINNEAPOLIS COMMUNITY AND TECHNICAL COLLEGE 1501 Hennepin Avenue Minneapolis, MN 55403

 ** This course shall be waived for individuals who, at the time of hire, have documented evidence of successful completion of equivalent coursework.
 (Procedure 3.32.1 College Faculty Credentialing, Part 5, Subpart B.3)

-APPLICATIONS SUBMITTED ONLINE ON OR BEFORE OCTOBER 16, 2017 WILL RECEIVE PRIORITY REVIEW.
-Please describe your experience in the areas of responsibility and how you meet the minimum and preferred qualifications on your application.
-Also submit a cover letter, cv/resume, unofficial copies of undergraduate and graduate transcripts, and contact information for at least three references who can directly address your qualifications for this position (prefer that one or more references have observed you while you were acting in a teaching capacity), to http://agency.governmentjobs.com/minneapolisedu/default.cfm.
+INTERESTED INDIVIDUALS SHOULD APPLY ONLINE ON OR BEFORE MARCH 30, 2018 DEADLINE.
+Submit a cover letter, cv/resume, unofficial copies of all transcripts, and contact information for at least three (3) references who can directly address your qualifications for this position (prefer that at least one reference observed you while you were acting in a teaching capacity), online to: http://agency.governmentjobs.com/minneapolisedu/default.cfm.

 Institution: Minneapolis Community and Technical College Vehicle Notice: NOTICE: In accordance with the Minnesota State Colleges & Universities (Minnesota State) Vehicle Fleet Safety Program, employees driving on college/university business who use a rental or state vehicle shall be required to conform to Minnesota State's vehicle use criteria and consent to a Motor Vehicle Records check.
 Eeo Notice: Minnesota State Colleges and Universities is an Equal Opportunity employer/educator committed to the principles of diversity.
 We prohibit discrimination against qualified individuals based on their race, sex, color, creed, religion, age, national origin, disability, protected veteran status, marital status, status with regard to public assistance, sexual orientation, gender identity, gender expression, or membership in a local commission as defined by law.
 As an affirmative action employer, we actively seek and encourage applications from women, minorities, persons with disabilities, and individuals with protected veteran status.